 Today we argue about ‘fake news’.
 A story half-told is fake, through the deception of withholding information.
 Where can we learn about bias in the news?
 How can we understand the ‘whole story’?
 How can we learn to discern the information that is presented to us?

 Another suggestion I have is to find information sources that have distinctly different agendas.
-Sometimes this is tough to do on our own but the website All Sides tries to offer various perspectives. ( I do not think they present all sides, however they certainly present many sides!)
+Sometimes this is tough to do on our own but the website All Sides tries to offer various perspectives. ( I do not think they present all sides, but they do present many sides!)

 Politifact is “a fact-checking website that rates the accuracy of claims by elected officials and others who speak up in American politics”.
 They do this to “to give citizens the information they need to govern themselves in a democracy.”